 When the cloud came, it changed everything.
 The Cloud brought along an unfathomable proliferation of apps and an incredible amount of raw and unorganised data.
 With this outlandish amount of disorganised data in the pipes, the suitability of the relational architecture for data storage had to be re-examined and reviewed.
 Faced with a data deluge, the relational architecture couldn't scale quickly and couldn't serve the analytical workloads and the needs of the business in a reasonable time.
 Put simply, there was no time to understand and model data.
 The sheer weight of the number of unorganised chunks of data coming from the cloud, structured and unstructured, at high speeds, propelled the engineers to look for a new architectural pattern.

 In a data lake, the structured and unstructured data chunks are stored raw and no questions are asked.
 Data is not organised and is not kept in well-understood data models anymore and it can be stored infinitely and in abundance.
 Moreover, very conveniently the process of understanding and creating a data model in a data lake is deferred to the future, which is a process known as schema-on-read.
 We have to admit, the data lake is the new monolith where data is stored only, a mega data dump yard indeed.
 This new architectural pattern also brought with it the massively parallel (MPP) processing data platforms, tools and disciplines, such as machine learning, which became the standard methods for extracting business insights from the absurd amounts of data found in a data lake.
-Unfortunately, the havoc and the unaccounted amounts of unknown data living in a data lake didn't help with understanding data and made the life of engineers difficult.
+Unfortunately, the unaccounted amounts of unknown data living in a data lake didn't help us understand data better and made the life of engineers even more difficult.
 Does a data lake have any redundant data or bad data?
 Are there complex data silos living in a data lake?
 These are still hard questions to answer and the chaotic data lakes looked like are missing a mediator.